top of page

 Yvonne Nangle brings her singular vision to the exhibition with a collection of vibrant, free-flowing abstract florals.
 Her work, characterized by uplifting colours and spontaneous doodles, seeks to deliver a 'jolt of joy' to its viewers.
 Yvonne’s creations provide a striking and beautiful decoration for any home, statement art that evokes happiness and positive emotions.

 Supporting the Community: In addition to showcasing incredible art, "MMY Art" is dedicated to giving back to the community.
-20% of art sales from this exhibition will be donated to The London Food Bank
+20% of art sales from this exhibition were donated to The London Food Bank.

-Join us for an art exhibition featuring the works of Michele Smeulders, Miriam Traher, and Yvonne Nangle at TAP Centre for Creativity, located at 203 Dundas St., London, Ontario.
+This exhibition featured the works of Michele Smeulders, Miriam Traher, and Yvonne Nangle at TAP Centre for Creativity, located at 203 Dundas St., London, Ontario.
 "MMY Art Michele, Miriam, Yvonne".
 "MMY Art" is a collective celebration of creativity, and contemporary art explorations, brought to life through the different styles of three talented artists.
-Each artist brings a unique perspective to the exhibition, offering viewers a diverse and enriching experience.
+Each artist brought a unique perspective to the exhibition, offering viewers a diverse and enriching experience.

-Admission is free and the exhibition will be open from August 6 to 17, 2024, during the hours of the gallery, with an evening reception on Thursday, August 8, from 6 pm to 9 pm.
-This gathering will provide an opportunity to meet the artists, indulge in stimulating conversations, and immerse yourself in an array of captivating artworks.
+Admission was free and the exhibition ran from August 6 to 17, 2024, during the hours of the gallery, with an evening reception on Thursday, August 8, from 6 pm to 9 pm.
+This gathering provided an opportunity to meet the artists, indulge in stimulating conversations, and immerse yourself in an array of captivating artworks.

 Miriam Traher's mixed media abstracts are a bold and distinctive expression of her artistic vision.
 Her textured and layered contemporary work is spontaneous, guided by experimentation, intuitively responding to each previous mark.
 Her art has a sense of play and wonder and her “why not? let’s see…” approach to creating unplanned surprises of colour combinations and marks, bringing a bold spark to people’s homes.